equinor/TimeSeriesAnalysis/articles/principles.md

 Especially for recursive models, a single spurious value can destroy an entire model run, thus the tooling need to support cleaning data to avoid garbage getting into models.
 - expect *parameter uncertainty*, treat it explicitly.

+## Numerical solvers

+- the models need to simulate *without requiring any human intervention*, and this has impacts on design choices for how models should be initalized and solved:
+	- rather than using numerical solvers on large matrices to find steady-state, a concious choice is made to rather *require* each model to include an *explicit* steady-state calculation.
+	- rather than use numerical solvers on large matrices to simulate the model, a concious choice is made to rather use *logic* to *traverse the connected models as graphs* and simulate them one-by-one in an order that is feasible.
+That means that this library must provide a solver that incldues logic to determine a fesible solution order.

 ## Code design

 - use *dependency injection*, *generics* and *interfaces* to make the process model easily replaceable - if you provide a new process model that implements the correct interfaces, it should immediately be compatible with re-usable functionality such as PID-control or simulation.
 - do not use inheritance - except for abstract base classes - deep inheritance is hard to understand for others.